US, France edge closer to rapprochement after AUKUS spat | Politics

 The White House statement said Sullivan and Bonne would further explore those projects in “preparations for the meeting of President Biden and President Macron in Europe later this month.”
 The State Department official didn't elaborate on what those projects might be, but said they would likely involve the Indo-Pacific and Western efforts to blunt China's growing there and elsewhere, NATO and other trans-Atlantic objectives involving the European Union, and counterterrorism cooperation in Africa's Sahel region.

-The roughly meeting came amid repeated French demands for the US to restore trust that was ruptured with the announcement of a the AUKUS deal.
+The meeting came amid repeated French demands for the US to restore trust that was ruptured with the announcement of the AUKUS deal.

+A French official, speaking under customary anonymity, said the “at length, face-to-face meeting” came immediately after Blinken had seen Bonne.

 France responded with fury and briefly recalled its ambassadors to Washington and Canberra in an unprecedented display of pique.